 Every AC repair call starts with a thorough system inspection—not just a look at the symptom.
 We check refrigerant levels and test for leaks before adding refrigerant.
 We inspect the electrical components, the evaporator and condenser coils, the blower motor, the thermostat, and the condensate drain system.

-The repair-vs-replace decision is one of the most important conversations we have.
+The repair-vs-replace decision is one of the most important conversations we have with Pasadena homeowners.
 Our general guidance is straightforward: if the repair cost exceeds 50% of the replacement cost and the system is over 10 years old, replacement is usually the better financial decision.
-A $1,500 compressor repair on a 14-year-old system that may need additional repairs in the next few years is money that could go toward a new, efficient unit.

 There are exceptions.
 If your system is a high-end unit that was properly maintained and has a single component failure, repair often makes sense even past the 10-year mark.
 Conversely, if your system has had multiple repair visits in the past two years, the pattern suggests systemic deterioration that repairs are unlikely to resolve.

 AC emergencies in Pasadena are genuine health and safety situations.
-When indoor temperatures climb above 85°F, the risk of heat-related illness increases significantly.
-We prioritize these calls during heat advisories to ensure your home remains a safe environment.
+When indoor temperatures climb above 85°F, the risk of heat-related illness increases significantly—especially for elderly residents, infants, and anyone with chronic health conditions.

 Making the Right Choice